MicrosoftDocs/dynamics365smb-docs/business-central/ui-fonts.md

 ms.author: sgroespe

 ---
-# Fonts in Business Central
+# Fonts in Business Central Online
 The online version of [!INCLUDE[d365fin](includes/d365fin_md.md)] contains pre-installed fonts on the servers that can be used when generating report generation.
 The following outlines which fonts are available and has links to detailed information at the 3rd-party suppliers of the fonts.

 > [!NOTE]